FeatureHub-AI/FeatureHub/README.md

 + Please use Markdown (.md) files to format your content.
 + Our community folders are organized by industry (e.g. telecom, finance, e-commerce)
++ New machine learning features should include a clear idea behind and methodology for construction.
+The idea should explain why the feature is important, while the methodology should describe the calculation process and data sources.
+Including code and data can aid replication and validation efforts.
+This information will allow other researchers to understand the feature's purpose and validate its results, ultimately contributing to the advancement of the field.
 + Here you can find an [example feature](https://github.com/FeatureHub-AI/FeatureHub/blob/main/FEATURE_EXAMPLE.md) to help guide your submissions.